|

 Hiking In Haleakala National Park

 There are almost 40 miles of trails in the park, ranging from easy to rugged and strenuous.
-Most of these trails are in the summit area of the park.
+Most of these are at the summit.
+Hiking off designated trails and cutting across switchbacks are prohibited.
+These actions cause erosion and damage to many of the endangered species in the park.

 Remember to wear sturdy shoes, use sunscreen, carry plenty of water, and be prepared for drastic weather changes.
 Hiking in the Kipahulu district nearer the coast is much less strenuous.